 So what is a power walk, exactly?
 Power walking entails moving at a quick speed and getting your arms involved.
 To get the most out of this workout, make sure to move your feet from heel to toe with each step, moving as quickly as you can.
 Pump your arms, keeping them bent at a 90-degree angle, to maintain momentum.
 Make sure to engage your core throughout to build strength and improve balance in your body.
 Power walking engages the entire body, burning more calories and getting your heart rate up.

-What are the toning benefits of power walking and regular walking?
+What are the toning benefits of brisk walking and regular walking?

 While power walking and regular walking both work the quads, hamstrings, calf muscles and hip abductors, power walking also tones the glutes, shoulders and upper back.
 Regular walking is still a lower-body workout, but tends to help burn calories more than anything else.